Website Terms & Conditions

 What information do we collect about you?

-- When you sign up to join our mailing list we will ask you to complete an electronic form confirming your personal details, and giving consent for us to store and use this information.
+- Also, if you sign up to join our mailing list we will ask you to complete an electronic form confirming your personal details.

-- The personal details we collect are limited to the details requested on the electronic consent form.
+- The personal details we collect are limited to your name, company name and email address.

 How do I get my personal details deleted?